-Join David Ross for an in-depth discussion in this video Further automate your home with Z-Wave and OpenRemote, part of Home Monitoring and Control with Raspberry Pi.
+Join David Ross for an in-depth discussion in this video Further automate your home with Z-Wave and OpenRemote, part of Raspberry Pi: Home Monitoring and Control.

 - Now that you have a working basic alarm system,…you may wish to add other more advanced features…to make it do the things other alarm systems do.…The RaZberry board allows you to connect…to common Z-Wave devices found on other alarm systems.…There are Z-Wave thermostats, door locks,…lighting control systems, etcetera,…that will interact with a RaZberry board.…OpenRemote is software that will work…on any platform that you've got…that will allow you to create sliders,…buttons, and all sorts of interactivity…to allow you to communicate with some of these…more advanced things.…